microsoft/purview-data-governance-masterclass/Lab-07 - OKRs.md

 **⏰ Duration:** 20 minutes

-**🎯 Outcome:** At the end of this task, you will have linked data products created in [Lab 5](/Lab-05.md) to OKRs in your business domains to associate metrics that matter with data products that drive them.
+**🎯 Outcome:** At the end of this task, you will have linked data products created in [Lab 5](/Lab-05.md) to OKRs in your governance domains to associate metrics that matter with data products that drive them.

 ### Understanding Objectives and Key Results (OKRs)